Dear Prospective Host Families:

 - National Sex Offender Check: When you apply for your National Criminal Background Check, please also apply for a National Sex Offender Check.
 All persons in your household ages 18 and older must present Frontier Horizon with both checks.
 Note that the FBI check covers both.

 - Background History Affidavit: The Background History Affidavit is included in the Hosting Program Handbook.
-Please fill in the necessary information, and please sign the enclosed form.
+Please fill in the necessary information, sign and submit to Frontier Horizon.